A Complete PCI DSS Compliance Guide for Mid-Sized Businesses

 Organizations should employ encryption for PCI and consider adopting point-to-point encryption (P2PE) for secure data transmission.
 They should regularly scan repositories to ensure encryption of all PCI data.

-Organizations should promptly change default passwords on network devices, including servers, routers, modems, and POS systems and maintain an updated inventory of all network devices and enforce a robust password policy.
+Organizations should promptly change default passwords on network devices, including servers, routers, modems, and POS systems.
+They should also maintain an updated inventory of all network devices and enforce a robust password policy.

 Organizations should ensure that access to cardholder data is granted only to those who require it.
 They should document and monitor users, roles, and applications with access to PCI and update permissions as required.